-Julia’s recent project explores and analyzes the ways in which digitalization transforms our labor markets and what these changes imply on a socio-economic and political level.
-Technological change has consistently and profoundly reshaped labor markets, at least since the first industrial revolution.
-With the beginning of the 21st century, we are witnessing yet another fundamental change in the way we produce, which will significantly alter our lives, most directly through the way we work.
+Julia’s recent projects explore and analyze the ways in which digitalization transforms our societies and what these changes imply on a socio-economic and political level - in Europe, the United States and China.
+With the beginning of the 21st century, we are witnessing a fundamental change in the way we produce, which will significantly alter our lives, most directly through the way we work.
 Computers and human beings are increasingly intertwined in ever more complex production processes.
 Over the last 30 years, computers have substituted for a number of jobs, ranging from manufacturing to the service sector.
-With the recent proliferation of digital data (‘big data’) and new tools of artificial intelligence (AI), the scope of what computers can do has expanded once again.
-The Third Industrial Revolution has turned ‘Just-in-Time’ from a production technique to a way of life, profoundly reorganizing the economic structure and political arrangements of our society.
-The increasing availability of digital data and high speed communication technologies opened up new opportunities for when, where, by whom and how jobs can be done.
-Which effects will these developments have on the organization of the work environment in terms of time (e.g. flexibilization) and space (e.g. offshoring)?
-How has technological change shaped the employment relationship in the United States - and, in comparison, in Europe – and what conclusions can we extrapolate for the future of work?
+With the recent proliferation of digital data (‘big data’) and new tools of artificial intelligence (AI), the scope of what computers can do has expanded once again, profoundly reorganizing the economic structure and political arrangements of our society.
+These complex, overarching issues raise a series of related socio-economic questions that Julia is currently analyzing in several integrative research projects.

 Related Research Projects: